mozilla/fxa-content-server/docs/client-metrics.md

 * signup.checkbox.change.show-password.unchecked - password is hidden
 * signup.email-optin.visible.false - email opt-in is not visible
 * signup.email-optin.visible.true - email opt-in is visible
+* signup.experiment.pw_strength.bloomfilter_hit - password was found in bloomfilter
+* signup.experiment.pw_strength.bloomfilter_used - bloomfilter was used
+* signup.experiment.pw_strength.missing_password - no password supplied
+* signup.experiment.pw_strength.not_strong_enough - password contains all numbers or letters and is less than 12 characters in length
+* signup.experiment.pw_strength.password_strength_check_enabled - user was opted in to password strength check
+* signup.experiment.pw_strength.password_too_short - password was less than 8 characters
+* signup.experiment.pw_strength.success - password was not found to be weak
 * signup.password.hidden - password is hidden
 * signup.password.visible - password is shown
 * tooltip.mailcheck-suggested - an email address correction was suggested